yungyuc/nsdhw_24au/project/cfmc30/README.rst

 =================

-FDCT is a Python library built using C++, designed to compute Discrete Cosine Transformations (DCT) and invert discrete cosine transformation efficiently.
+FDCT is a Python library built using C++, designed to compute Discrete Cosine Transformations (DCT) and invert discrete cosine transformation, particularly for 2D arrays.

 By leveraging O(nlog(n)) complexity, FDCT improves performance through optimized parallelism and support for CPU SIMD(Single Instruction, Multiple Data) instructions.
 The library is suitable for large-scale data transformation tasks, especially in digital signal and image processing.

 Problem to Solve
 ================